Jesseslco/InstagramScrapy/README.md

 > https://www.instagram.com/heyimbee/
 > ### username
 > heyimbee
-4. If goes well, images and videos will be sent to spider/storage/{username}
+4. If goes well, images and videos will be downloaded to spider/storage/{username}

 # Proxy